Collective Operations Can Exponentially Enhance Quantum State Verification

-We have the promise that all the ensemble states are either perfect Bell states or Werner states \cite{Werner89} of the form \be \rho = q \proj{\Phi_{00}^d} + \frac{1 - q}{ d^2 } \, \id_{d^2}, \ee where we restrict to the $d=2$ case, where the fidelity is given by $F = (1 + 3q)/4$.
-This situation is completely general since any state can be brought to this Werner-type form my means of depolarization procedures \cite{Werner89} without changing the fidelity.
-The protocol comprises the same steps as explained before, assuming for the moment (see below) that a maximally entangled state is available as auxiliary.
-However, one has to consider that now there are different kind of errors, i.e., type-1 that increase, type-2 that decrease and type-3 that leave invariant the value of the amplitude bit $j$ of the auxiliary state under the action of the ENG operation.
-A single copy of a Werner state can be interpreted as a type-$1,2,3$ error state with probability $p_{1,2,3} = (1-F)/3$, and a Bell state with $p_0 = F$.
-Therefore, when applying the ENG from an ensemble of $n$ copies, the resulting value of the amplitude index of auxiliary state becomes $j = \Delta_{12} \, \text{mod}\, d$, where $\Delta_{12} = \#\text{type-1} - \#\text{type-2}$.
-The probability of obtaining a certain $j$ is then given by \be \text{Pr}(j) = \! \sum_{\substack{i, k, \ell = 0 \\ i + k + \ell = n \\ k \ominus \ell = j } }^n \frac{n!}{i! \, k! \, \ell!} \, \left(p_0 + p_3 \right)^i p_1^k \, p_2^\ell. \ee In each term of the sum, the number of type-1 and type-2 errors are given by $k$ and $\ell$ respectively, and the number of states that are either Bell states or type-3 error state is given by $i$.
+with $d = 2$, where the fidelity is given by $F = (1 + 3q)/4$.
+This situation is completely general since any state can be brought to this form by applying random local operations \cite{Bennnett_1996}, without changing the fidelity.
+The protocol comprises the same steps as before, assuming for the moment (see below) that a maximally entangled state is available as auxiliary.
+However, one has to consider that now there are different kinds of errors, i.e., type-1 that increase, type-2 that decrease and type-3 that leave invariant the amplitude bit $j$ of the auxiliary state under the action of the ENG operation.
+A single copy of a Werner state can be interpreted as mixture of type-$1,2,3$ error states with probability $p_{1,2,3} = (1-F)/3$, and a Bell state with $p_0 = F$.
+Therefore, when applying the ENG from an ensemble of $n$ copies, the value of the auxiliary amplitude index becomes $j = \Delta_{12} \, \text{mod}\, d$, where $\Delta_{12} = \#\text{type-1} - \#\text{type-2}$.
+The probability of obtaining a certain $j$ is given by

+In each term of the sum, the number of type-1(type-2) errors is given by $k$($\ell$), and the number of states that are either $\ket{\Psi_{00}}$ or type-3 error state by $i$.